 5.Providing technical guidance on physical and environmental security activities that support information security, such as controlled areas, access lists, physical access control systems, and identification badges; providing protection of workstations, portable devices, and media containing sensitive-enhanced, sensitive, or critical information.

-6. Providing security consultation and guidance during system, application, and product development to assure that security concerns are addressed and information and/or evidence that may be needed for an investigation is retained by the information resource.
+6. Providing security consultation and guidance during the system, application, and product development to assure that security concerns are addressed and information and/or evidence that may be needed for an investigation is retained by the information resource.

 7. Assisting the manager, Corporate Information Security Officer (CISO), with reviews, as appropriate.